As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 What’s the Difference Between Single and Multi-Joint Exercises?

-The difference between single and multi-joint exercises is the amount of muscle involved in the movement.
+As a trainer, I've come to realise that the difference between single and multi-joint exercises is the amount of muscle involved in the movement.

 1. Muscle Activation